datarefuge/workflow/research.md

     [Chrome extension](https://chrome.google.com/webstore/detail/nominationtool/abjpihafglmijnkkoppbookfkkanklok),
     and if that doesn't work then use the [bookmarklet](http://digital2.library.unt.edu/nomination/eth2016/about/)
-  - Fill out the cell "Can it be crawled?" = "yes" in Researcher section of the spreadsheet
+  - Fill out the cell "Can it be crawled?" = "yes" in Uncrawlable spreadsheet)
-  - Fill out that you seeded (Cell "Seeded?" in Researcher section of the spreadsheet)
+  - Fill out that you seeded (Cell "Seeded?" in Uncrawlable spreadsheet)
   - Fill out that link is done (Cell "Done" at the very end of the spreadsheet)
 - **NO**: If it is confirmed not crawlable:
    - Fill out the cell "Can it be crawled?" = "no" in  Researcher section of the spreadsheet
   - Search agency websites and data.gov for dataset entry points for your dataset collection
+      - Tips: Try to understand what data sets are underlying the web pages.
+Look for related entries in the spreadsheet, and ensure that you aren't harvesting a subdirectory if you can harvest the entire directory.
+Often, data underlying dozens of pages or multiple "access portal" apps is also available as one structured data file.
-  - Add harvastable data url to spreadsheet (Column ), REALLY IMPORTANT!
+  - Add your suggested url for harvesting the data  to spreadsheet (in cell "Harvestable Data"), REALLY IMPORTANT!
-  - Learn what actual datasets look like in terms of format  (SQL, FTP, ZIP, PDF Collections, etc.), size,  what you found, etc. (Column )
+  -  Also add other information in the spreadsheet that could help the Harvester, such as information about format (SQL, FTP, ZIP, PDF Collections, etc.), size, details about what you found, recommended approach, etc.
 - **YES AND NO**: for example, FTP address, mixed content, big data sets:
    - Fill out the cell "Can it be crawled?" = "yes & no" in Researcher section of the spreadsheet
-  - Nominate it anyway, but follow the steps for uncrawlable content below.
+  - Nominate it anyway, but follow the steps for uncrawlable content above.
   - *While we understand that this may mean duplicate sets of data in the ckan, that is not a concern.
 We are ensuring that the data is fully preserved and accessible.*

-If you have found harvestable data then:

-Try to understand what data sets are underlying the web pages.
-Look for related entries in the spreadsheet, and ensure that you aren't harvesting a subdirectory if you can harvest the entire directory.
-Often, data underlying dozens of pages or multiple "access portal" apps is also available as one structured data file.

-Add your suggested url for harvesting the data in the "Harvestable data" cell in the Researcher section of the spreadsheet.
-Also add other information in the spreadsheet that could help the Harvester, such as information about format (SQL, FTP, ZIP, PDF Collections, etc.), size, details about what you found, recommended approach, etc.

 Search for related URLS in the spreadsheet that might be covered by the same approach so as not to duplicate work.

 ## Finishing up
-- In the Uncrawlable spreadsheet, briefly describe the method used for harvesting in cell "Method Used" in Harvester section
+- In the Uncrawlable spreadsheet, briefly describe and action taken and the approach recommenderd for harvesting
-- In the Uncrawlable spreadsheet, change the status to "Closed" in the cell "Researcher status indicator", for instance:
+- Change the status to "Closed" in the cell "Current Status", for instance:
   ```
-  @khdelphine closed 1/22/2017
+  @khdelphine Closed 1/22/2017
   ```
     - If ever a day or more passed  since you originally claimed the item, update the date to today's date.
-  - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, someone else can claim it in your place and start working on it
+    - Note that if more than 2 days have passed since you claimed the dataset and it is still not closed, the **Date field will turn red**, signaling that someone else can claim it in your place and start working on it
       - This will avoid datasets being stuck in the middle of the workflow and not being finalized.

 - You're done!
 Move on to the next URL!